armanpwnz/armanpwnz/README.md

 - 🔭 I'm frontend developer

-- 🌱 I’m currently learning Redux and Data Visualisation
+- 🌱 I’m currently learning E2E testing

 - 💻 I like experimenting with new technologies and building small projects